kuntalakrishna/aws-alerting/README.md

 As part of this stack it creates
 1. CloudTrail
 2. S3 bucket for cloudtrail logs
+3. CloudTrail Filter Lambda
-3. SNS Topic for posting messages to slack
+4. SNS Topic
-4. Slack Alerts Lambda
+5. Slack Alerts Lambda
-5. CloudTrail S3 bucket Listener Lambda
-6. Periodic check for Active CloudFormation stacks to save the cost
+6. CloudWatch Rules for periodic checks of active stacks
+7. Active Stacks Lambda

 ## CloudTrail Serverless stack
 This stack creates a CloudTrail which posts the trails periodically to S3.
 As AWS suggests, the first copy of CloudTrail is free, so this trail will not incurr any cost.
 However, depending on the size of Trails, you might incurr **S3 storage charges** which would be very minimal (either $0.00 or not more than few cents a month).